ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 __Next, we will follow a few consecutive steps to format the population change data, exclude `NA` values and prepare the abundance data for analysis.
 Each step follows logically from the one before and we don't need to store intermediate objects along the way - we just need the final object.
 For this purpose, we can use pipes.__

-__Pipes (`%>%`) are a way of streamlining data manipulation - imagine all of your data coming in one end of the pipe, while they are in there, they are manipulated, summarised, etc., then the output (e.g. your new data frame or summary statistics) comes out the other end of the pipe.
+__Pipes (`%>%`) are a way of streamlining data manipulation.
+Imagine all of your data coming in one end of the pipe, while they are in there, they are manipulated, summarised, etc., then the output (e.g. your new data frame or summary statistics) comes out the other end of the pipe.
 At each step of the pipe processing, the pipe takes the output of the previous step and applies the function you've chosen.
 For more information on data manipulation using pipes, you can check out our <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target ="_blank">data formatting and manipulation tutorial</a>.__

-__The population change data are in a wide format - each row contains a population that has been monitored over time and towards the right of the data frame there are lots of columns with population estimates for each year.
+__The population change data are in a wide format: each row contains a population that has been monitored over time and towards the right of the data frame, there are a lot of columns with population estimates for each year.
 To make this data "tidy" (one column per variable) we can use `gather()` to transform the data so there is a new column containing all the years for each population and an adjacent column containing all the population estimates for those years.
 Now if you wanted to compare between groups, treatments, species, etc, R would be able to split the dataframe correctly, as each grouping factor has its own column.__

 We will take our original dataset `marine`, filter to include just the beluga populations and create a new column called `year`, fill it with column names from columns numbers 26 to 70 (`26:70`) and then use the data from these columns to make another column called `abundance`.

-We should also scale the population data, because since the data come from many species, the units and magnitude of the data are very different - imagine tiny fish whose abundance is in the millions, and large carnivores whose abundance is much smaller.
-By scaling the data, we are also normalising it, so that later on we can use linear models with a normal distribution to quantify overall experienced population change.
+We should also scale the population data, because since the data come from many species, the units and magnitude of the data are very different.
+Imagine tiny fish whose abundance is in the millions and large carnivores whose abundance is much smaller.
+By scaling the data, we are also normalising it so that later on we can use linear models with a normal distribution to quantify overall experienced population change.

 ```r
 # Take a look at the population change data